ethersphere/swarm-guide/contents/usage/feed.rst

 Computing Feed Signatures
 -------------------------

-1.- computing the digest:
+1. computing the digest:

 The digest is computed concatenating the following:
  +  1-byte protocol version (currently 0)
- +  7-bytes padding, set to 0.
+ +  7-bytes padding, set to 0
  +  32-bytes topic
  +  20-bytes user address
- +  7-bytes time, little endian.
+ +  7-bytes time, little endian
  +  1-byte level
  +  payload data (variable length)

-2.- Take the SHA3 hash of the above digest
+2. Take the SHA3 hash of the above digest

-3.- Compute the ECDSA signature of the hash
+3. Compute the ECDSA signature of the hash

-4.- Convert to hex string and put in the ``signature`` field above.
+4. Convert to hex string and put in the ``signature`` field above

 JavaScript example
 ~~~~~~~~~~~~~~~~~~